bairblog/bairblog.github.io/_posts/2017-06-20-learning-to-reason-with-neural-module-networks.md

 </p>

 <p>How do we learn a model like this?
 Rather than training a single large network
-on lots of input / output pairs, we actually train a huge number of different networks at the same time, while tying their parameters together where appropriate:</p>
+on lots of input/output pairs, we actually train a huge number of different networks at the same time, while tying their parameters together where appropriate:</p>